 Defensively, the Raiders’ secondary looked all out of sorts.
 Cornerback Trayvon Mullen had a rough day at the office as it appeared Herbert began throwing to his side of the field by design and had a high success rate when doing so.
 The Raiders’ secondary was also responsible for the vast majority of team penalties — all of which were flagged six times for 69 yards.

 “We have to eliminate the penalties,” Gruden said.
 “They have a lot of good receivers.
 They’ve done a nice job collecting those athletes and they made some plays.
 But the penalties were very hurtful and we have to clean that up, no doubt.”

 Not only did the penalties help the Chargers sustain drives on offense, but the rate at which the Raiders’ defense allowed them to convert on third downs did them no favors.
 Herbert was successful on 58% of his third-down attempts, while tallying a 75% rate inside the red zone.

-Gruden mentioned after the game that some of the guys on defense did not play their coverage as it’s drawn up.
-Even in a week where they fired defensive coordinator Paul Guenther, and now having Rod Marinelli calling the plays, the results showed no resemblance of a different outcome.
+Gruden mentioned after the game that some of the guys on defense didn’t play their coverage as it’s drawn up.
+Even in a week where they fired defensive coordinator Paul Guenther, and now having Rod Marinelli call the plays, the results showed no resemblance of a different outcome.

 “I’m not going to point fingers at anybody,” Gruden said.
 “But we didn’t play the coverage properly.
 When you make mistakes and you don’t get in the quarterback’s face, usually these guys find the open guy and that’s what happened.
 We did not play a Cover 2 Zone very well.
 It’s happened before this year and it’s hard to admit it again.”